toss/es-git/docs/reference/classes/Remote.md

 Get the remote's URL.

-Returns `null` if push url not exists, and
-Throws error if the URL is not valid utf-8
+Returns `null` if push url not exists, and throws error if the URL is not valid utf-8.

 #### Returns